Jon Bloomfield, David Edgar, Muhammad Khalid Sayed, Tasneem Chopra

 From Washington to Westminster, the populist right has shifted from the political fringes to the centre of public debate.
 With Donald Trump’s return to the White House and the growing influence of Reform UK in post-Brexit Britain, movements once dismissed as protest politics are now reshaping national agendas and challenging established political norms.

-This timely panel features Jon Bloomfield and David Edgar, co-authors of The Little Book of the Populist Right, who will examine the rise of contemporary far-right ideologies and their evolution in the 21st century.
-The discussion will explore why national populist narratives continue to resonate with voters, considering the impact of immigration, economic insecurity, culture wars and media influence.
+This timely panel features Jon Bloomfield and David Edgar, co-authors of The Little Book of the Populist Right, alongside Muhammad Khalid Sayed, the Leader of the Opposition in the Western Cape Provincial Parliament who will examine the rise of contemporary far-right ideologies and their evolution in the 21st century.
+Chaired by Dr Myriam Francois, the discussion will explore why national populist narratives continue to resonate with voters, considering the impact of immigration, economic insecurity, culture wars and media influence.

 The panel will also reflect on how mainstream parties have responded to these shifts and what this changing political landscape means for democracy.
 Join us for a thought-provoking discussion on the forces shaping modern politics.